GalenWong/galenwong.github.io/src/data/blogs/2021-09-17-hack-teaching-summary/index.md

 date: "2021-09-17"
 ---

+During college, I was part of a club called [ACM Hack](https://hack.uclaacm.com/).
+The club runs beginner friendly workshops focused on web development, mobile development, or anything we find useful and fun.
+We also did some intermediate/advanced workshops.
+Another big components we did was (mini) Hackathon, socials and expo type events.

+I enjoy teaching so I taught a lot during my time at Hack.
+The blog post is a summary of what I have taught before.
+The assets of each workshop usually include a set of slides, a README (a text format of the workshop), and maybe recording (mostly during the pandemic).

+Table of contents
 + [Web Development: Hackschool](#web-development-hackschool)
   + [Hackschool Fall 2018 Session 3 Backend: What is an API?](#hackschool-fall-2018-session-3-backend-what-is-an-api)
   + [Hackschool Fall 2018 Session 5 Frontend: Intro to React](#hackschool-fall-2018-session-5-frontend-intro-to-react)